 “You wanted to see me?”
 Jarret bowed respectfully.

 “Yes, yes.
-Sorry about interrupting your training session,” Talius said absentmindedly.
+Apologies for interrupting your training session,” Talius said absentmindedly.

 “It was of no import.
 How can I be of help?”
 Jarret asked, curious.